 - Independent Living and Political Participation (2015, 2019)

 - Accessibility (2018, 2022)

 - Since 2020, in addition to these four topics, ICT (Information and Communication Technologies) is covered every year.

 Team and Organization

-The Zero Project Network: 4,000 experts
+The Zero Project network: more than 5,000 experts

-Every year more than 1,000 experts contribute in this way, without compensation, simply because they share the same goal of realizing a world without barriers, as well as acknowledging the global impact of this joint effort.
-Over the past four years, more than 4,000 experts (with and without disabilities) from all sectors of society and 180 countries have contributed their expertise.
+Every year more than 1,000 experts with and without disabilities contribute in this way, without any compensation, simply because they share the same goal of a world without barriers, as well as acknowledging the global impact of this joint effort.
+Over the past years, more than 5,000 people from all sectors of society and 150 countries have contributed their expertise.

-The Zero Project Conference and Awards
+The Zero Project Conferences